justintadlock/toot/readme.md

 ### Template hierarchy

-The following is the template hierarchy for the plugin:
+The following is the template hierarchy for the plugin.
+If none of these templates are present, the plugin falls back to the normal WordPress template hierarchy.

 **Category archive:**